When you’re on the run from cold-blooded killers, you need to know who your friends are.

 “Sorry, Matt, I’m not like you.
 I can’t work in the dark.
 I need to see what I’m doing,” said Anson Polk.

-Matt raised his head and turned to his side.
-He looked up through the narrow slits of his eyelids at the man next to him.
-As his eyes focused he could see the outline of a tall, dark-skinned figure against the blinding ceiling lights.
+Matt raised his head and looked up at the man next to him through the narrow slits of his eyelids.
+As his eyes focused he saw the outline of a tall, dark-skinned figure against the blinding ceiling lights.
 He could just make out his broad grin.

 “What have you got?” he asked.